CorentynDev/CorentynDev/README.md

 # Welcome to My GitHub Profile!

 Hey there!
-I'm [Your Name], a passionate web developer with a love for creating beautiful and functional web experiences.
+I'm CorentynDev, a passionate web developer with a love for creating beautiful and functional web experiences.
 Welcome to my GitHub profile where you'll find a collection of my projects, code snippets, and contributions to the web development community.

 ### About Me
 I'm a dedicated web developer with a focus on front-end technologies such as HTML, CSS, and JavaScript.
 I also have experience with frameworks like React and Vue.js, and I'm always eager to learn and explore new tools and technologies to enhance my skill set.